 What are stinging insects?

-Bees, wasps and hornets are beneficial insects as long as us humans make it a point to disregard them.
-Which isn’t always possible especially when their nests are built in close proximity to our homes, or even inside our homes.
+Bees, wasps and hornets are beneficial insects as long as we humans make it a point to disregard them.
+That isn’t always possible, especially when their nests are built in close proximity to our homes, or even inside our homes.

 Bee stings, as well as wasp and hornet stings can be a painful experience, the consequence for a few individuals can be much more serious resulting in severe reaction of anaphylactic shock or even death in extreme circumstances.
 There are more than 500,000 stinging cases which are admitted to the emergency room a year.

 You may have some plant life that they are attracted to or they may have found an area to build their nest such as around your soffit or in your gutters.
 These are typically beneficial insects as they help pollinate many crops.
 When they cross over into our home or work environments then it can become dangerous.

 Bumble bees are a beneficial insect as they pollinate crops and plants.
 Bumble bees can be found nesting in the ground but also in attics, soffits, around decks and patio areas.
 They create a loud buzz if their nest is disturbed and will defend it very aggressively.
 Bumble bees will chase the threat away from the nest and the sting of the bumble bee is very painful.
 They can also sting repeatedly.

 Bumble bees are around an inch in length, oval in shape and are black with a yellow stripe in color.